LCT-dotcom/LCT-dotcom/README.md

 # About Me

-I am a fourth-year student at Ho Chi Minh City University of Technology (HCMUT), Vietnam National University Ho Chi Minh City.
+I am a fourth-year Biomedical Engineering student at Ho Chi Minh City University of Technology - (HCMUT), Vietnam National University Ho Chi Minh City.
 I am interested in biomedical signal processing and machine learning, particularly ECG and wearable PPG analysis, temporal deep learning, domain adaptation, and reproducible evaluation.

 I enjoy turning research ideas into clear, responsible, and reproducible implementations that other researchers can inspect and extend.